pingcap/docs/performance-tuning-methods.md

 The Performance Overview dashboard orchestrates the metrics of TiDB, PD, and TiKV, and presents each of them in the following sections:

-- Database time and SQL execution time overview: Use different colors to distinguish different SQL types, database time of different SQL execution phases, and database time of different requests, which helps you quickly identify database workload characteristics and performance bottlenecks.
+- Database time and SQL execution time overview: Uses different colors to distinguish different SQL types, database time of different SQL execution phases, and database time of different requests, which helps you quickly identify database workload characteristics and performance bottlenecks.
 - Key metrics and resource utilization: Contains database QPS, connection information and request command types of the applications and the database, database internal TSO and KV request OPS, and TiDB/TiKV resource usage.
 - Top-down latency breakdown: Contains a comparison of query latency and connection idle time, breakdown of query latency, latency of TSO requests and KV requests in SQL execution, and breakdown of TiKV internal write latency, etc.